TanushreeSarkar/TanushreeSarkar/README.md

 - **Backend:** Python and Flask for efficient server-side processing.
 - **AI Engine:** Natural Language Processing (NLP) for understanding and evaluating responses.
 - **Database:** PostgreSQL for secure data storage.

-Prepare for your next interview with Intervista and gain the confidence to succeed!

-Feel free to check out all my projects and work samples in this repository!

 ---